 I went to a local dermatologist after about 4 months.
 I told her I had perioral dermatitis.
-She looked at my face under a light, and said “Yes, you do.”
-(Right.
-Yes.
-That's why I made the appointment.)
-As she wrote a prescription for an antibiotic lotion, I asked her if she had any experience with natural remedies, such as green tea extract, probiotics, and apple cider vinegar.
-She said, “Oh, I don’t know much about homeopathics.”
-Whoa.
+She agreed, and prescribed a topical antibiotic.
+As she wrote the perscription, I asked her if she had any experience with natural remedies, such as green tea extract, probiotics, and apple cider vinegar.
+She told me she was unfamiliar with homeopathy.

 I tried the antibiotic lotion for four days, and my symptoms got so much worse that I decided to be a bad patient and stop the medication.
 That’s when I got serious about figuring out a plan.
 Granted, this was not a randomized, controlled experiment.
 I made a bunch of changes at once, and could not tell you which one made the difference in my skin.

 While I make no claims about whether these steps will work for a person with PD, these minimally invasive changes have improved my symptoms dramatically.
 It took about 6 months (less invasive measures often require more patience), and I occasionally have symptoms around my cycle, when the dermatitis is visible up close in a mirror.
 Most of the time, people squint and stare when I tell them I have the condition, which tells me it is not usually noticeable.
 Wearing makeup (even a dab of powder, as I don’t wear any foundation) will make the dermatitis more visible, as well.